Myra Page: Personal life and death

 In 1924 she met and later married fellow teacher/fellow John Fordyce Markey (July 27, 1898 - May 14, 1991) from West Virginia coal country.
-She had two children, daughter Dorothy May Markey Kanfer ("May," born April 21, 1935, wife of Stefan Kanfer) and adopted son John Ross Markey.
+She had two children, daughter Dorothy May Markey ("May", born April 21, 1935, wife of Stefan Kanfer) and adopted son John Ross Markey.

-By the "late 1920s," she chose the pen name "Myra Page" (after a cousin with the same name) because:
+By the "late 1920s", she chose the pen name "Myra Page" (after a cousin with the same name) because:

 I could be freer in what I wrote without a name that would be immediately identified with my parents...
 Another reason for the pen name was that I couldn't very well teach sociology in a university and write radical journalism and fiction at the same time...
 I could teach as Dorothy Gary and write as Myra Page.
 Only later during the McCarthy period did I begin to write again under my real name.

-"Myra Page" may first appear in print in 1926.
-The transformation continued in the first issue of Gathering Storm, where her name appears as "Dorothy Myra Page."
-(By the 1930, husband John Markey also adopted a pen name as "John Barnett": "the Party advised him to use a pseudonym so he could resume a regular teaching career.")
+"Myra Page" likely first appeared in print in 1926.
+The transformation continued in the first edition of Gathering Storm, where the author is listed as "Dorothy Myra Page".
+(By the 1930s, husband John Markey also adopted a pen name as "John Barnett": "the Party advised him to use a pseudonym so he could resume a regular teaching career.")